 © 2004 James Alan Sago, All rights reserved.

 Link to Catalog Record

-Sago, James Alan, "Development and evaluation of P/M processing techniques to improve and control the mechanical properties of metal injection molded parts" (2004).
+Sago, J. Alan, "Development and evaluation of P/M processing techniques to improve and control the mechanical properties of metal injection molded parts" (2004).
 Doctoral Dissertations.
 1588.

 Share My Dissertation If you are the author of this work and would like to grant permission to make it openly accessible to all, please click the button above.